mundyreimer/mundyreimer.github.io/_posts/2020-04-18-thermodynamics-agency-livingsystems.md

 <br/>

 Anyways, what's interesting to note about this structure though is its geometry.
-This cyclic upwelling from the center and sinking back down at the sides creates these two loops, and if you view this from the 3D perspective is really a donut-shaped object we call a Torus.
+This cyclic upwelling from the center and sinking back down at the sides creates these two loops, and if you view this from the 3D perspective is really a donut-shaped object we call a Torus[^1].

 <br/>